-Student Organization for Women at
+Student Organizations for Women at

-HerCDM is a student organization targeting women in DePaul University’s College of Computing & Digital Media (CDM).
+HerCDM is a student organization targeting women in DePaul University’s Jarvis College of Computing & Digital Media (CDM).
 The organization supports student success by connecting its members to experiences designed to foster a safe and welcoming environment in which meaningful networking, service, and leadership development can occur.
 The goal of

-National Women's Organizations of Note
+National Women's Organizations

 These national organizations provide valuable information on mentorship and professional development.